AbhiXverse/Solidity-journey/Day 01/Solidity Notes.md

 Function visibility:

 - public - accessible everywhere
-- external - calldata from outside
+- external - calldata from outside (use this.f() for internal calls)
+- internal - only within contract o